Bentley Center Storywalk grand opening set for Friday

 The posts and stands have all been installed, and library staff will be completing the project by inserting the pages that morning on-site.

-A class of students from Success Institute will also be in attendance to read through the completed StoryWalk, as well as the story’s authors Xavier Zsarmani Sr. & Jr.
+A class of students from Success Institute will also be in attendance to read through the completed StoryWalk, as well as the story’s authors.

 The Zsarmanis wrote the book about the family’s love of fishing and what a day on the water was like for their family.